 On the University of Pittsburgh campus, between the Cathedral of Learning and Heinz Chapel, is a sidewalk known as the Varsity Walk.
 There, engraved in the stones, are the names of former Pitt athletes who have promoted the University through their athletic or academic achievements.

-National Networking Day
+Pitt Networking Day

-The Pitt Alumni Association's annual National Networking Day event(s) represent a great opportunity to get new Pitt graduates, and all alumni, engaged in our alumni groups and foster new personal and professional connections within the Pitt community.
+The Pitt Alumni Association's annual Pitt Networking Day event(s) represent a great opportunity to get new Pitt graduates, and all alumni, engaged in our alumni groups and foster new personal and professional connections within the Pitt community.
 Each year, this event continues to grow across the country and beyond.
 We invite you to become involved and meet other alumns and encourage them to attend these event.

 Lantern Night is the oldest University of Pittsburgh tradition.
 During this special evening, Pitt alumnae pass on the "Light of Learning" to Pitt's newest students in an elegant ceremony at Heinz Memorial Chapel in August before the start of the fall semester.
 Each of the participating woman receives a lantern that is lit by one of the Pitt alumnae symbolizing the “light of learning”.